-- The School's policy for determining that a student has satisfied the requirements for graduation shall be consistent with the provisions of the Renewal Application, and Florida law. - 2.
-The adoption of courses that are currently not offered at the School and/or courses not listed in the Renewal Application and/or courses not on the Sponsor-approved list require Sponsor approval.
+- The School's policy for determining that a student has satisfied the requirements for graduation shall be consistent with the provisions specified in the District Student Progression Plan or with the provisions of the School's student progression plan, and Florida law. - 2.
+The adoption of courses that are currently not offered at the School and/or courses not on the Sponsor-approved list require Sponsor approval.
 Such requests shall be submitted to the Sponsor following the Sponsor's procedures and time lines for course adoption. - 3.
 Schools that serve students in grade 12 shall annually notify parents in writing the accreditation status of the school and the implications of non-accreditation, if applicable.
-The notification may be provided in the parent handbook

-D. Data Access and Use Pursuant to Statute

-- The School agrees to allow the Sponsor reasonable access to review data sources pertaining to student performance and/or teacher evaluation requirements, including collection and recording of procedures, in order to assist the Sponsor in making a valid determination about the degree to which student and teacher performance requirements, as stated in this Charter, have been met. - To the extent the School is provided access to Sponsor's data systems, all School employees and students will be bound by Sponsor's computer policies and standards regarding data privacy and system security.
+The notification may be provided in the parent handbook - D. Data Access and Use Pursuant to Statute - The School agrees to allow the Sponsor reasonable access to review data sources pertaining to student performance and/or teacher evaluation requirements, including collection and recording of procedures, in order to assist the Sponsor in making a valid determination about the degree to which student and teacher performance requirements, as stated in this Charter, have been met.

+To the extent the School is provided access to Sponsor's data systems, all School employees and students will be bound by Sponsor's computer policies and standards regarding data privacy and system security.